hongyi18/hongyi18.github.io/_posts/2022-06-20-simple-steps-to make-photomosaics-with-python.md

 ### Acknowledgements

-This article is prepared for my "squawk" talk in [TASI 2022, CU Boulder](https://sites.google.com/colorado.edu/tasi-2022-wiki/home), where I had a great time learning frontier physics and making friends.
+This article is prepared for my "squawk" talk in [TASI 2022, CU Boulder](https://sites.google.com/colorado.edu/tasi-2022-wiki/home), where I have a great time learning frontier physics and making friends.
 Some of my pool pictures are from TASI activities, but there are only 195 and many of them have similar backgrounds.
 So I add another 1152 pictures of cats, dogs and cartoon characters from the Internet.

 <p align="center" width="100%">
   <img title="TASI logo" src="{{site.url}}/posts/2022-06-20/tasi_logo.jpg" alt="Picture" width="80%">